• Skip to primary navigation

 How long should I bake teriyaki chicken thighs?

 Yes, you can start marinating the chicken the night before.
-You can also bake teriyaki chicken thighs ahead of time and reheat them in the oven.
+You can also bake honey teriyaki chicken thighs ahead of time and reheat them in the oven.

 More Easy Chicken Recipes